makersacademy/airport_challenge/README.md

 Plane <-- land --> an Airport

 Feature test
-First, I want to be able to create a plane plane = Plane.new
+1. I want to be able to create a plane plane = Plane.new

 irb error